xshthkr/deep-neural-net/README.md

 and over the Fashion MNIST dataset with:

-- Testing Accuracy: 89.4%
+- Testing Accuracy: 90.0%
-- Training Accuracy: 95.3%
+- Training Accuracy: 97.4%

 ## Architecture

+For the MNIST Dataset:

-- Input layer with 784 neurons
+- Input layer:      784 neurons,    ReLU
+- Hidden layer 1:   800 neurons,    RelU
-- 2 Hidden layers with 800 neurons each
+- Hidden layer 2:   800 neurons,    ReLU
+- Output layer:     10 neurons,     Softmax

+For the Fashion MNIST Dataset:

+- Input layer:      784 neurons,    RelU
+- Hidden layer 1:   1024 neurons,   ReLU
+- Hidden layer 2:   512 neurons,    ReLU
+- Hidden layer 3:   256 neurons,    ReLU
-- Output layer with 10 neurons
+- Output layer:     10 neurons,     Softmax

 The neural network uses ReLU activation for hidden layers and Softmax for the output layer to produce a probability distribution for classification.

+> [!NOTE]
-The code is not dependent on a predefined architecture.
+> The code is not dependent on a predefined architecture.

 ## Initialization